An Unsupported CPU error may appear when installing or upgrading VMware ESXi hosts to 6.7 or 7.x on hardware with legacy processors.

 CPU_SUPPORT_ERROR: The CPU in this host is not supported by ESXI 6.7.0.
 Please refer ti the VMware Compatibility Guide (VCG) for the list of supported CPUs.

-This issue occurs when installing ESXi on hosts with legacy CPU models.
-This issue currently applies to 6th generation Intel processors (Intel Family 6) based on Westmere microarchitecture (released in 2010).
+- ESXi 6.7 and later cannot be installed on 6th generation Intel processors (Intel Family 6) based on the Westmere microarchitecture (manufactured since 2010).

 I ran into this issue on an HP ProLiant DL380 G6 server with an Intel Xeon E5520 processor.